Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 #### State storage account

 1. Navigate to your Subscription and select `Resource groups`.
-1. Click the resource group post-fixed `state` (e.g. `JFH-20221208-dev`).
+1. Click the resource group post-fixed `state` (e.g. `JFH-20221208-state`).
 1. You should see a single storage account in there, click on it.
 1. Select `Containers`.
 You should see a `dev`, `test` and `prod` container.
 1. Select the `dev` container.
 1. Click `Access Control (IAM)` and select `Role assignments`.
-1. Scroll down to `Storage Blob Data Contributor`.
+1. Scroll down to `Storage Blob Data Owner`.
 You should see your `dev` Service Principal or Managed Identity has been assigned that role.

 #### Azure DevOps Repository